 Choose the Right Plants

 After finding the right location for the garden and planning out puddling spots if needed, it’s time to choose and add the right plants.
 It’s necessary to have more than one type of plant to attract an assortment of butterfly species to the garden.
 When selecting plants, people should consider which butterfly species and which plants are native to the area.
-Native plants will generally provide the ideal type of nectar to attract the butterflies that are common to the region.
+A gardener in your area can help you select native plants that will generally provide the ideal type of nectar to attract the butterflies that are common to the region.
 Additionally, butterfly gardens should not only have nectar-producing plants, but they must also have plants that can serve as food sources for caterpillars.
+Landscape design services cost about $.03 to $.10 per square foot to plan a full butterfly garden for your home.

 - How to Build a Butterfly Garden in Your Backyard